What is egalitarianism or an egalitarian?

 All ministries in the local church should be led by Elders or Elder qualified men, not women.
 But the many churches I’ve visited in Tennessee are commonly relinquishing roles held by men over to women.
 They sinfully compromise and negotiate with egalitarians (feminists) redefining the definition, or the threshold of what an egalitarian is, or is not.

-That’s another reason to not have these unbiblical gender-segregated men’s and women’s ministries.
+That’s another reason to not have these unbiblical gender-segregated men’s and women’s ministries (Which I’m formally guilty of).
 Moreover, these unbiblical women’s ministries aren’t led by men, instead, the women are leading themselves.
 After all, feminism teaches “we don’t need men.”
 And today’s unbiblical woman’s conference, I mean woman’s liberation movement is growing.
 Whereas egalitarian women (feminists) are manning (pun intended) the pulpit, microphone, or podcast.

 It is good for men or women to enjoy each other’s fellowship and discipleship at each other’s homes or restaurants etcetera.
 But when the local church corporately segregates and creates “ministries” that are contra scriptura, that is wrong.